0cjs/sedoc/ee/6800/asm.md

 6801/03 Extensions over 6800/02
 -----------------------------------

-- 6801/03 changes some instruction timings.
-- "D" register is concatenation of A, B.
+Some instruction timings are different and there is a "D" register that's a concatenation of A, B, and the following instructions are added/changed:
-- Complete [6801/03 instruction table][6801inst]

     D register:
       LDD, STD